 Instead, we coach leaders and teams to aim for a goal of “adoption utilization proficiency.”
 We set the expectation of improving performance and then reaching a certain level of proficiency the organization can sustain without burnout.

 Yes, there's an initial level of success we want to achieve, which gets everyone excited and motivated about having met that goal.
-But from a sustainable health and well-being perspective, especially now with COVID-19 and the fallout we've been experiencing the last couple of years, long-term success is critical.
+But from a sustainable health and well-being perspective, especially with COVID-19 and the fallout we experienced, long-term success is critical.
 So, in the 3-Phase Process, when we reach Phase 3 – Sustain Outcomes, it’s all about going back and asking, “Is this sustainable?”

 When we define success using the Prosci 3-Phase Process, we ask the plain language question, “What are we trying to achieve?”